We are happy to announce that we will host cruises in the summer of 2022!

-The novel coronavirus (COVID-19) has certainly made an impact on personal, professional, and recreational activities.
 Here at NH Sea Grant, our primary concern for all of our programming is the health and well-being of our participants, volunteers, staff, and communities.
 We will offer our cruises in alignment with UNH guidelines and CDC recommendations, but also reserve the ability to cancel cruises if the need arises.

 You are likely to get your hands wet as you learn about marine and estuarine ecosystems on this informal, educational cruise.
 You'll be invited to: